 Bradycardia treatment aims to regulate the heart’s rhythm to bring the heart rate to the individual’s needs.
 Rare cases of slow heart rhythm usually resolve on their own and may not require treatment.
 However, if the bradycardia symptoms persist or get worse with time, it is important to seek medical care.

-Installing a pacemaker requires surgical intervention where the surgeon uses x-ray technology to implant the device.
+Installing a pacemaker requires surgical intervention where the surgeon uses X-ray technology to implant the device.
 Traditional pacemakers use wires or leads that connect the device with various points in the heart.
-The pacemaker sends electrical signals to the heart to increase the heart rhythm if it is beating too slow.
+The pacemaker sends electrical signals to the heart to increase the heart rhythm if it is beating too slowly.

 There are also leadless pacemakers (which are not bigger than the size of a large multivitamin pill) for bradycardia treatment which are suitable for patients with certain medical conditions and need single-chamber pacing only.
 While a pacemaker can help improve heart rhythm, it cannot fully cure the condition.
 Most pacemakers can last for years without any malfunction.
 Get in touch with your doctor to discuss your medical condition and the benefits of pacemakers.